Overview

 By Category

-• Equity gaps in AI access and training remain a genuine and prominent concern, as research shows suburban, majority-white, and low-poverty districts are roughly twice as likely to provide AI training to teachers compared to urban, rural, or high-poverty districts.
-Initiatives such as AI summer camps and the AFT partnership are specifically targeting high-need schools to help level the playing field.
+• Equity gaps in AI access and teacher training represent a genuine and documented concern: Research shows that suburban, majority-white, low-poverty districts are roughly twice as likely to provide AI training to teachers compared to urban, rural, or high-poverty districts, prompting targeted efforts — including AI summer camps and high-need district prioritization — to level the playing field.

 Sources